p-CMRC-LAB/SCALPEL/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-**SCALPEL** is a toolkit for the characterization of Alternative ployadenylation (APA) and the Isoform quantification at single-cell resolution.
+**SCALPEL** is a toolkit for the characterization of Alternative ployadenylation (APA) and the Isoform quantification using 3' tag-based scRNA-seq data.

 Use the `BLANK_README.md` to get started.